caroleolivier/caroleolivier.github.io/_posts/2023-11-05-problem-solving.md

 I first ask myself what domain I am operating in.
 A cash balance report could mean many things.
-Sometimes I know, if it's a domain I am familiar with, sometimes I am dont or am unsure and so I speak to:
+Sometimes I know, if it's a domain I am familiar with, sometimes I dont or am unsure and so I speak to:
 * stakeholders
 * colleagues
 * the Internet